cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 controls \[4\] in templates, patterns and capabilities.
 Finally, because platform teams corral providers and provide consistent experiences over their offerings, they enable efficient use of public clouds and service providers
-\[5\] for foundational but undifferentiated capabilities like databases and identity.
+\[5\] for foundational but undifferentiated capabilities such as databases, identity access, infrastructure operations, and app lifecycle.

 ## What is a platform